GoogleCloudPlatform/config-validator/docs/user_guide.md

 ### How to handle scaling for large resource sets

-If you want to scale for large resource sets, you should need to add more RAM to your server**.** Upgrading the Forseti server VM to n1-standard-4 (15GB of RAM) should be able to handle most use cases.
-Depending on the state and size of your data, they may trigger a large number of violations.
+If you want to scale for large resource sets, you need to add more RAM to your server**.** Upgrading the Forseti server VM to n1-standard-4 (15GB of RAM) should be able to handle most use cases.
+Depending on the state and size of your data, this may trigger a large number of violations.
 Currently GRPC has a payload size limitation of 4MB.
 If a scanner run results in > 4MB of violation data to be generated, that will result in an error.